• +1-703-684-6777

 • Windows: Standard windows found in small general aviation airplanes, 1 front window and 2 side windows

-• Tail: Twin tail or H-tail, consisting of two vertical stabilizers on the ends of the horizontal stabilizer
+• Tail: 1 Twin tail or H-tail, consisting of two vertical stabilizers on the ends of a horizontal stabilizer

 • Landing gear: Fixed tricycle wheeled landing gear